Michael Shannon: Early life

-Acting career
+Career

-Shannon's first film role was the main character in the music video for the Every Mother's Nightmare song "House of Pain", where he played a troubled teenager who had run away from his abusive home.
+Shannon's first screen role was the main character in the music video for the Every Mother's Nightmare song "House of Pain", where he played a troubled teenager who had run away from his abusive home.
 Shannon performed on stage in Chicago, where he helped found A Red Orchid Theatre.
 He worked with the Steppenwolf Theatre Company and Northlight Theatre.
 Shannon originated the role of Peter Evans in Bug in 1996 and starred in the 2006 film adaptation.
 His roles in Bug and Killer Joe were written by Steppenwolf ensemble member Tracy Letts.

 In 1993, Shannon made his film debut in Groundhog Day as a wedding groom.
 He had roles in Jesus' Son, Pearl Harbor, 8 Mile, Vanilla Sky, Kangaroo Jack, Bad Boys II, and a role in Grand Theft Parsons as hippie Larry Oster-Berg.